zestydevy/dinosaur-planet/CONTRIBUTING.md

 4. Make sure the code adheres to the project's [style guide](#style-guide).

-## Opening a pull request
-Before opening a pull request, you should make sure that:

-1. Any code additions/changes follow the project's [style guide](#style-guide).
-2. The ROM builds and matches the original ROM (only for non-draft pull requests).
-    - If you have a decompiled function that doesn't match but is worth committing, make sure to use an `#if` macro to let the compiler ignore the decompiled implementation and include the original assembly instead.

 ## Style guide
 The Dinosaur Planet Decompilation follows the same [style guide as the SM64 Decompilation](https://docs.google.com/document/d/1T_6dUj32QOscrMOMDsr7bY0esohswEAstKCO4gFn6t0).